Tomer007/chat_bot/tests/README.md

 The tests were designed to work with the application's modular architecture:

 1. The `app/` package contains the application code organized into modules:
-   - `routes/`: Contains route blueprints
+   - `routes/`: Contains route blueprints (auth.py, chat.py)
-   - `services/`: Contains business logic
+   - `services/`: Contains business logic (chat_service.py, document_service.py)
-   - `utils/`: Contains utility functions
+   - `utils/`: Contains utility functions (decorators.py, logging_config.py)

+2. All import paths now follow the pattern `app.routes.*`, `app.services.*`, or `app.utils.*`:
+   - For example, the chat routes are imported using `from app.routes.chat import ...`
+   - Previously, some modules used the path `app_rag`, which has been updated

-2. When running tests:
+3. When running tests:
    - Each test imports from the appropriate module
    - The refactored architecture makes it easier to test individual components
    - Mock objects can be used to isolate components for testing